Hard Facts, Naked Truths And Dark Secrets: Type O Negative’s Peter Steele

 I Like Goils is a hardcore song.
 I just dig this kind of music, because it represents an aspect of my personality.
 I had the idea for the lyrics because after I had done the pictures for Playgirl seven years ago, many fans approached me with the magazine and asked for my autograph.
 Among them were many homosexual men.
 As they were handing me the magazine I could feel how some pages were stuck together, you know?
 And they were slipping me their phone number.
 I didn’t have a problem with that at all, but what I disliked was how some of them acted really pushy and aggressive.
 I made them understand: “Hey, I feel very flattered, because it is a nice compliment, no matter if it comes from a man or a woman.
 However, I do exclusively give these compliments back to women.”
 Yet, as I was writing the song, I immediately realized that this was going to be interpreted as an anti-gay song.
 Suck my dick!
 Sorry, please excuse my language.

-Did this make you angry?
+Did it make you angry?

 Oh, it happened many times, but no, it didn’t make me angry.
 All I could say was: “I cannot help you.”
 Obviously, I do have the right to be heterosexual.